ssantichaivekin/polymerspace-website/_info/about.md

 Professors, excited students, and members of the biohacking community will hold lectures and classes on hacking DNA in the PolymerSpace lab to ignite genetic engineering project ideas, to allow students from all backgrounds to experiment with synthetic biology, and to generate interest in the field.
 The PolymerSpace lab will encourage the growth of student-conceived and driven project ideas through the review of these ideas, input from other lab members, and advisement from professors and experienced students.
 The PolymerSpace lab will then provide bench space, equipment, reagents, and mentorship to bring these ideas to life.
 The lab will also aim to collaborate with other labs at Harvey Mudd and internationally and pursue interdisciplinarity in the projects it undertakes, the members it recruits, and other areas that may arise.

-We will provide you with primers (you can order through us!), E. coli, refrigerator, NanoDrop (UV-vis spectrometer), centrifuge, incubator, PCR apparatus, electroporator, beakers and flasks, lab coats, reimbursement for the things you order, and other things too!
+We will provide you with primers, E. coli, refrigerator, NanoDrop (UV-vis spectrometer), centrifuge, incubator, PCR apparatus, electroporator, beakers and flasks, lab coats, reimbursements, and other things you want to order!

 ![Lab space and equipments](/assets/lab_space_3.jpg)

-The detailed material list is provided [here][material-list].
+The detailed material list is provided [here][(/inventory/).

-[material-list]: /inventory/

 ## Team